Testing trajectory-based determinism via time probability distributions: Final remarks

 \section{Final remarks}

-In this work, we demonstrate that trajectory-equipped theories have a potential advantage over quantum mechanics in predicting the statistical outcomes of experiments involving flight-time fluctuations.
-Specifically, we show that by starting with the determinism hypothesis, a formalism can be developed [see Eqs.~\eqref{mean_1}, \eqref{mean_2}, \eqref{mean_class_1}, \eqref{mean_class_2}, and \eqref{mean_class_3}] that yields predictions for the flight-time probability distributions in emblematic experiments.
-From a theoretical viewpoint, this result is significant because it raises the perspective that Bohmian mechanics is not just an alternative interpretation of the standard quantum formalism, but rather provides predictions unreachable by the latter.
-More fundamentally, if confirmed empirically, these predictions will provide support for the idea of an underlying trajectory-based determinism spanning the quantum realm.
-On the other hand, if these predictions are not confirmed, then Bohmian mechanics would be ruled out.
+In this work, we demonstrate that trajectory-equipped theories have a potential advantage over QM in predicting the statistical outcomes of experiments involving arrival-time fluctuations.
+Specifically, we show that by starting with the determinism hypothesis, a formalism can be developed [see Eqs.~\eqref{mean_1}, \eqref{mean_2}, \eqref{mean_class_1}, \eqref{mean_class_2}, and \eqref{mean_class_3}] that yields predictions for the arrival-time probability distributions in emblematic experiments.
+Most importantly, we have suggested a way to test trajectory-based determinism using a conditional probability distribution [Eq.~\eqref{DP_yx}], which involves position measurements only, as usually done in experimental setups.
+If confirmed empirically, our predictions will provide support for the idea of an underlying trajectory-based determinism spanning the quantum realm.
+On the other hand, if these predictions are not confirmed, then the trajectory-equipped theory being tested would be ruled out.
 We hope that this work may stimulate researchers to test our results in the laboratory, which, we believe, is feasible with current technology.